desirelovellcom/ai-cost-projection-app/README.md

-Here is the updated README.md reflecting the new name, **ai-cost-projection-app**.
 # 📋 ai-cost-projection-app
 An interactive cost calculation and forecasting tool designed to help developers, teams, and enterprises estimate, simulate, and optimize their token-based spending.
 Built natively around variable AI model token structures, cache pricing matrices, and API usage variables, this application takes the guesswork out of usage-based pricing.
 ## ✨ Features